jprknight/Office365FiddlerExtension/README.md

 ## Known limitations
 * Extension only alters, enhances sessions when loaded from a SAZ file.
 * Extension does not act on live captured sessions.
 In this scenario, session analysis can be inaccurate.
-* Extension does not act on import, such as importing a HTTP archives.
+* Extension does not act on import, such as importing a HTTP archive.
 However, a HAR file can be imported, saved as a SAZ file, then loaded for the extension to work.

 ## Project Links